marksikaundi/-MATH-1280-01-Introduction-to-Statistics---AY2023-T1/README.md

-# Ubiversity of the people -Introduction to statistics
+# University of the people -Introduction to statistics